Mike Moustakas Player Props: Rockies vs. Padres

-Mike Moustakas plays his first game of the season when the Colorado Rockies take on the San Diego Padres and Michael Wacha at PETCO Park, Saturday at 8:40 PM ET.
+Mike Moustakas -- 0-for-2 in his last game -- will be in action for the Colorado Rockies versus the San Diego Padres, with Seth Lugo on the mound, on April 2 at 4:10 PM ET.

+In his most recent game he had a hitless performance (0-for-2) against the Padres.

 Mike Moustakas Game Info & Props vs. the Padres